Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

-The general solution \eqref{sol_gen} may be used to fit the observed post-glitch evolution: assuming that the steady-state spin-down rate $|\dot{\Omega}_\infty|$ and the angular velocity $\Omega_o^0$ are known (so that $\Omega^{\infty}_o(t)$ is given), we just have to fit the residue, an operation that would require the fitting of 2 parameters (the timescale $\tau_{exp}$ and the overall amplitude) that are related to the physical properties of the NS\footnote{ If the model is used to fit the post-glitch relaxation, then the initial conditions $\Omega_{so}^0$ and $\Omega_o^0$ refer to some time $t=0$ after the unresolved spin-up.
-From the practical point of view, observations may not be frequent enough to pin the exact instant of the spin-up event. }.
+The general solution \eqref{sol_gen} may be used to fit the observed post-glitch evolution: assuming that the steady-state spin-down rate $|\dot{\Omega}_\infty|$ and the angular velocity $\Omega_o^0$ are known, we just have to fit the residue in \eqref{struzzo}, an operation that would require the fitting of 2 parameters -- the timescale $\tau_{\rm{r}}$ and the overall amplitude -- that are related to the physical properties of the NS\footnote{ If the model is used to fit the post-glitch relaxation, then the initial conditions $\Omega_{so}^0$ and $\Omega_o^0$ refer to some time $t=0$ after the unresolved spin-up.
+From the practical point of view, observations may not be frequent enough to pinpoint the exact instant of the spin-up event. }.